 In addition to the published mt genomes of tapeworms and monogeneans, we sequenced the mt genomes of three free-living turbellarians and two basal tapeworm lineages.
 This comprehensive dataset is expected to provide a well-supported phylogeny of Platyhelminthes.

-Fehlauer-Ale KH, Mackie JA, Lim-Fong G, Ale E, Waeschenbach A (in review) Bayesian species delimitation of the bryozoan complex Bugula neritina and global phylogeography of a widespread cryptic species.
-PLOS ONE.
+Fehlauer-Ale KH, Mackie JA, Lim-Fong G, Ale E, Pie P, Waeschenbach A (in press) Cryptic species in the cosmopolitan Bugula neritina (Bryozoa, Cheilostomata) complex.
+Zoologica Scripta.

 Scholz T, de Chambrier A, Kuchta R, Littlewood DTJ, Waeschenbach A (2013) Macrobothriotaenia ficta (Cestoda: Proteocephalidea), a parasite of sunbeam snake (Xenopeltis unicolor): example of convergent evolution.
 Zootaxa, 3640:485-499.

 Hartikainen H, Waeschenbach A, Wöss E, Wood T, Okamura B (2013) Divergence and species discrimination in freshwater bryozoans (Bryozoa: Phylactolaemata).
 Zoological Journal of the Linnean Society, 168:61-80.